Yes, it’s possible to get equity release on a leasehold property.

-But lenders will want to know certain things, like how long you’ve got left on your lease.
-What you tell them will help decide if they can offer you equity release or not.
+But providers will want to know certain things, like how long you’ve got left on your lease.
+The information you provide about your situation will help them decide if they can offer you equity release or not.

 Equity release explained

-If you’re aged 55 or over, equity release is a way of unlocking the money (or equity) tied up in your home.
+If you’re aged 55 or over, equity release is a way of unlocking some of the money (or equity) tied up in your home.
 All without having to move.

 The type of equity release we offer is known as a lifetime mortgage.
 It’s a long-term loan secured on your home that’s usually repaid by selling your property after you die, or if you need to go into long-term care, depending on the provider's terms and conditions.
 Until then, you continue to own your own home and won’t have to move out.